All Episodes

 And nobody covered him like very well.

-Yeah, it was it was close.
+Yeah, it was close.

-Yeah, it was close between the two.
+It was close between the two.

-You guys wanted the these were the top two that you guys pretty much wanted.
+You guys wanted the, these were the top two that you guys pretty much wanted.

-Sorry, what else were you saying?
+Sorry, what else are we saying?

-It's at FettReacts.
+It's at FedReacts.

 And yeah, I'll be active there every week.